 Awards to Employees.
 The Committee may choose to award shares of restricted stock under the 2017 Plan upon such terms and conditions as it may establish.
 If an award of restricted stock is intended to qualify as performance-based compensation under Section 162(m) of the Code, the maximum number of shares which may be granted in the form of restricted stock in any one calendar year to any one participant who is a "covered employee" is 200,000.
 The award agreement will specify the period(s) of restriction, the number of shares of restricted stock granted, requirements that a participant pay a stipulated purchase price for each share, restrictions based upon the achievement of specific performance objectives, other restrictions governing the subject award and/or restrictions under applicable federal or state securities laws.
-Recipients may have the right to vote these shares from the date of grant, as determined by the Committee on the date of award, participants may receive dividends on their shares of restricted stock.
-Dividends accrued on restricted stock will be paid only if the restricted stock vests.
+Recipients may have the right to vote these shares from the date of grant, as determined by the Committee on the date of award, participants may receive dividends on their shares of restricted stock vests.